 How do I learn to love myself?
 It’s a question that many, if not all of us would like the answer to.
-If you experienced the shame of chronic abuse or bullying, or the lack of a nurturing parental bond when you were young, then self-acceptance can be especially hard to develop.
+If you experienced abuse or bullying, or the lack of a nurturing parental bond when you were young, then self-acceptance can be especially hard to develop.
 It can seem like something everyone else just ‘gets’; maybe you missed school the day they taught it, and you’ve been trying to catch up all your life.

 The relationship between the client and the therapist has been recognised for decades as one of the key elements promoting growth and change in therapy.
 Yet when you’re coming to therapy for the first time, being asked to trust and commit to a relationship with someone you’ve never met is a difficult task.
 You might find it hard to trust yourself, let alone a distant professional that you are paying to see once a week.

 In therapy, the relational depth approach encourages a deep connection between therapist and client where authenticity and acceptance can arise.
 Dave Mearns and Mick Cooper, the pioneers of this approach, advise therapists to get in touch with the deepest parts of themselves so that they can meet a client on a profoundly real level.
 It is hoped that this highly authentic interaction between therapist and client, taking place in an atmosphere of total acceptance, gives rise to greater self-acceptance on the client’s part.

 If you are with a therapist who exudes honesty and who accepts every part of you, maybe you will find your barriers coming down and maybe self-acceptance will become easier.

 Therapists who work at relational depth are transparent and self-aware, meaning they might sometimes bring their feelings into the room.
 It is not unknown for proponents of this approach to cry with their clients.